Skip to main content

 How to Improve

-• Automated Checks: Use tools to catch common issues before review
+• Use automated checks to catch issues pre-review